OneCent01/TokenLink/README.md

 * @args
     * tokens: object of token-value pairs or an array of tokens to add to the tokenStore.

 Adds the given tokens to the internal tokenStore object, updating the token generation counter to the larger of (a) the new number of tokens in the store or (b) the largest trailing number in the updated store.
+Returns true on success, otherwise returns the error string `ERROR: invalid tokens format`.

 ```javascript
 const tokenStore = TokenLink.createTokenStore()